mozilla/normandy/docs/user/filters.rst

 Normandy filters describe which users a :ref:`recipe <recipes>` should be executed for.
 They're executed locally in the client's browser.
 If the client matches the critera, the corresponding recipe is executed.
-Filters have access to information about the browser, such as it's country, locale, and Firefox version.
+Filters have access to information about the browser, such as its country, locale, and Firefox version.

 There are two major forms of filters in Normandy.
 The first is filter objects,